Join a nationally known, diverse community of scholars exploring child/adolescent development, culture, gender, sexuality and families.

 PhD Degree in HDFS with a Lifespan Human Development and Family Diversity Focus

 - Students complete a rigorous, focused program that prepares them for cutting-edge research in a university or a public/private research organization.
+Students may enter the Doctoral program with or without a master’s degree.
+Those entering without a master’s degree will complete all required coursework for the Master’s program, including a Master’s thesis, prior to additional required coursework for the PhD program.

 Master’s Degree in HDFS with a Lifespan Human Development and Family Diversity Focus, Plan A, Thesis